tidyverse/tidyverse.org/content/articles/2019-04-tidyverse-dev-day-at-user-2019.markdown

  * 📍 **Where:** The same location as useR!, [the congress centre "Pierre Baudis"](https://www.centre-congres-toulouse.fr/fr).
  * 👥 **Who:** Anyone who would like to get better at contributing to the tidyverse!
 Everyone is welcome regardless of whether you've never done a PR before, or if you've already made your 10th package.
  * 💻 **What:** A day of learning and coding.
-We'll provide breakfast, lunch, snacks, and coffee; you'll bring your laptop and enthusiasm.
+We'll provide lunch, snacks, and coffee; you'll bring your laptop and enthusiasm.
 The tidyverse team will be on hand to help out and answer your questions.

 ## Tickets 🎫